rcazzara/seldovia/_people/Filmore_fillmore_fulmor_Albert.md

 ---
 full_name: "Albert Filmore/Fillmore/Fulmor"
-last_name: "Filmore/fillmore/fulmor"
+last_name: Filmore
-first_name: "Albert"
+first_name: Albert
 source_file: "Albert Filmore"
+birth_date: 1851
-birth_location: "November 1850, Maine "
+birth_location: Maine
+death_date: 1919-02-13
-death_location: " February 13, 1919, Seldovia, Alaska"
+death_location: Seldovia, Alaska
-cemetery_plot:
+cemetery: not in cemetery

 ---
-# Albert Filmore/Fillmore/Fulmor

-## November 1850, Maine – February 13, 1919, Seldovia, Alaska

-**Albert Filmore** was born in Maine in 1851.
+**ALBERT FILMORE** was born in Maine in 1851.
 His father was born in Massachusetts and mother in Nova Scotia, but there were a great many Filmores in the US who descend from that Nova Scotia line.